SEIR-822/installfest-822/README.md

 Most of these
 errors are probably minor, but some might not be.
-Please wait until one of the consultants has given you the go-ahead before moving on.
+Please wait until one of the instructors has given you the go-ahead before moving on.

 When you're ready to proceed, run: